adnanmahmud0/ibadat/README.md

 -> Tasbih is a best feature to count tasbih by using touch.
 -> The Qibla is a compass which show the namaj qibla direction.
 -> And last is the donation system, where people can donate and can see the the donation history.
+-> There also app.
+You can download it.
+This is the download link: https://raw.githubusercontent.com/adnanmahmud0/ibadat/main/ibadat.apk